Follow our quick-start guide, outlining a variety of areas that could impact your business post Brexit.

 For the UK border, the process that will apply depends on:

-When you cross the border: Controls are being introduced in three phases between January and the end of June 2021.
-Simplified procedures apply to imports for the first six months.
+When you cross the border: Controls are being introduced in phases between January 2021 and November 2022.
+Simplified procedures apply to imports for the first 12 months.

 Which port you use: Some border posts will use a "pre-lodgment" model where consignments will need to be cleared electronically before they can pass through, others will use a temporary storage model where goods can be stored temporarily at the port while they’re being cleared.
 Transport providers may provide specific guidance for their route, for example: